Installing Spring Cloud Services for VMware Tanzu

 When the Spring Cloud Services tile appears in the Installation Dashboard, click it.
 In the Settings tab, click Assign AZs and Networks.

 Select the availability zones for the tile to use.
-In the Network section, select the network used by Pivotal Application Service (or Elastic Runtime).
+In the Network section, select the network used by VMware Tanzu Application Service for VMs (TAS).
 When finished, click Save.

 Return to the Installation Dashboard.